 Welcome to our website!
 We are Ensemble Affect.

 After a long hiatus, we emerged in fall of 2021 having perhaps fewer concerts under our belts than we had hoped to perform in two years, but still with an officially established non-profit arts organization and multiple exciting prospects in the works.
+Because of the pandemic, we found ourselves spread out across the country.
+Instead of disbanding, we saw this as a strength and used the opportunity to bring concerts to more audiences outside of Chicago, as well as establishing a strong presence in the San Francisco Bay area.

 This music takes guts.
 Gut strings, that is.
 We perform on instruments made in the style of (or even made in) the 17th and 18th centuries - arched bows, sheep-gut strings, and not a chin rest in sight.
 This helps us get closer to the style of playing that took place over 300 years ago.
 In addition to our vintage fiddles, we practice performing in a style close to what concertgoers’ ears would have heard in the 17th and 18th centuries.
 To do this we draw upon historical sources like treatises, expert knowledge and training from renowned HIP players, and even depictions of performances found in paintings or letters.